Community Cares Hamilton

 Send an audiogram

 We know this is a difficult time.
-We also know that there are a lot of good things happening in London and surrounding communities.
+We also know that there are a lot of good things happening in Hamilton and surrounding communities.

-We're challenging our listeners to share the positive things they're seeing and hearing!
-Please send us a video or voice note and photo to email@example.com.
-You can also text us: 519-281-6593.
+We're challenging our readers to share the positive things they're seeing and hearing!
+Please email a voice note and your photo to email@example.com by Thursday, April 10.
+These will be shared on our social channels.

 A few suggestions to get you started: